 Business Licenses: Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.

 All Oklahoma LLCs and foreign LLCs authorized to do business in the state must file an Annual Certificate with the Oklahoma Secretary of State.
-LLC annual reports are due for the year in which they are filed.
-The annual report must be received by the Office of the Secretary of State prior to the anniversary date to avoid late filing penalties.
+The annual certificate must be filed each year by the anniversary date of your LLC's creation.
+There are penalties for late filings.
 You may file the report online through the Oklahoma Secretary of State Entity Filing webpage or by mail.
 The fee for filing the annual report is $25.

 To do business in Oklahoma, all LLCs organized outside of the state must register with the Oklahoma Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process.
 The agent may be (1) an Oklahoma resident, or (2) a domestic or qualified foreign corporation, limited liability company, or limited partnership.